 - Maximum number of rows: 640 + header row; total 641.

 - The header row must include all the column names exactly as they display here.
-[Best practice] Use the example file attached as a template.
-Example decode CSV.
+Best practice: Use the example file attached as a template.
+See sample decode CSV files for SKAN 3 and SKAN 4.

 - Don't use the following characters as the first character in a column:

 |Integer value 1–63||

-The same conversion value can be listed more than once.
+The same fine conversion value can be listed more than once.
 See the examples for further explanation.

 In-app event.
 It does not have to be an event that already exists in AppsFlyer.